pombreda/getpaid/getpaid.nullpayment/trunk/README.txt

-This package contains a null process functionality for the getpaid framework for testing purposes.
+This package contains null payment process functionality for the getpaid framework for testing purposes.